blockchainsllc/in3-docs/docs/incentivization.md

 ## Deposit

 Storing a high deposit brings more security to the network.
-This is important for proof-of-work-chains.
+This is important for proof-of-work chains.
 In order to reflect the benefit in the score, the client multiplies it with the `$ D_{weight}$` (the deposit weight).

 ```math